adikabintang/kolor-di-dinding/networking/bgp.md

 - https://networklessons.com/bgp/bgp-communities-explained
 - https://www.networkers-online.com/blog/2008/09/understanding-bgp-communities/

-BGP community attribute is some extra value that can be assigned to specific prefix(es) and advertised to other neighbor.
+BGP community attribute is some extra value that can be assigned to specific prefix(es) and advertised to other neighbors.

 What is "community" by the way?
 It actually refers to a group of prefixes that should be treated the same way.
 BGP community attribute is used to mark a set of prefixes that should be treated in a certain same way.
 For example, providers can use community attribute to apply a common routing policy such as assigning a certain LOCAL_PREF or WEIGHT.
 To put it simply, BGP community attributes can be used for traffic engineerng and dynamic routing policies.